The Adventure Game Toolkit (AGT)

 In 1987, David Malmberg made substantial enhancements to the Generic Adventure Game System, which was renamed the Adventure Game Toolkit (AGT).
 Over the next few years, many additional features were added to AGT, and versions were released for MS-DOS, Microsoft Windows, the Apple Macintosh, the Commodore Amiga, and the Atari ST. From 1987 through 1992, AGT was distributed by Softworks of Mission San Jose, California.
 The final version of AGT, known as the “Adventure Game Toolkit Master’s Edition,” includes some graphics and sound capabilities.
 The final version of AGT is version 1.7.
 You can download AGT and many games from The Interactive Fiction Archive.

-More than 100 differnt text adventure games have been designed by game authors around the world using GAGS and AGT.
+More than 100 different text adventure games have been designed by game authors around the world using GAGS and AGT.
 Rather than just downloading dozens of games in hopes of finding some good ones, I suggest that you check out Baf’s Guide to the Interactive Fiction Archive, which includes reviews of many dozens of text adventure games, including many AGT games.

 Since 1993, the Generic Adventure Game System and the Adventure Game Toolkit have been released as “freeware” (e.g. they are still copyrighted, but may be freely copied and distributed in unaltered form); no registration fee is requested.
 Freeware is not public domain: you may not distributed altered versions or source code, or use the “Adventure Game Toolkit” product name, without written permission from Mark Welch or David Malmberg!
 No technical support is available from the authors.
 David Malmberg is a management consultant.
 Mark J. Welch is an internet marketing consultant.